-You develop symptoms and have been in close contact with a person known to have COVID-19; OR You have recently traveled from an area with wide or ongoing community spread of COVID-19.
+You develop symptoms and have been in close contact with a person known to have COVID-19; OR you have recently traveled from an area with wide spread of COVID-19.
+See here for information on community spread of COVID-19.

-To ensure you know how to protect yourself, the CDC offers guidance, including information on how COVID-19 can spread, steps to protect you and others, and other everyday precautions.
+To ensure you know how to protect yourself, the CDC offers guidance, including information on spread, steps to protect you and others, and other everyday precautions.
 These include:

 Early information shows that some people are at higher risk of getting very sick from COVID-19.
 This can include:

 Many conditions can cause a person to be immunocompromised, including cancer treatment, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune-weakening medications.